A Lifetime with autoimmune basal ganglia encephalitis

 It took 28 years to understand that my fears were never real, and it was just my brain creating false messages; better late than never 🙂 I am grateful to be alive today and have finally found a treatment that is helping me recover.
 I’m sharing my story because I want people to know that they are not alone and if I can get my OCD and anxiety under control after having it for 30+ years.
 You can too!

 If you don’t suffer from OCD or anxiety, it can be hard to understand why intrusive thoughts can produce such madness, but the thoughts are not the problem.
-It’s the reaction to them that causes the problem.
+It’s the reaction to them that causes the pain.
 The compulsions will only reinforce the anxiety by making the brain believe that this is something dangerous and real.

 How OCD symptoms can manifest